What are the limits on Commercial Bank Lending?: Introduction

-Conversely if there is a limit on the total quantity of loans, but expansion of the loan supply from the commercial banks has not reached it, then a credit bubble could be regarded as an unusually large variation in credit demand, within known limits.
-In this case policy towards controlling the damage caused by credit bubbles could be directed to detecting and preventing this increase.
-In this context, it is interesting that there appears to have been no discussion on systemic credit limits during the current crisis.
+Conversely if there is a limit on the total quantity of bank lending, but expansion of the loan supply from the commercial banks has not reached it, then a credit bubble could be regarded as an unusually large variation in credit demand within known limits.
+In this case policy towards controlling the damage caused by credit bubbles could be simply directed to detecting and preventing this increase.
+It would then be straightforward to detect asset bubbles simply by monitoring changes in the supply of credit to the economy.

-The sources of net lending for the United States economy are available from series F1 in the Federal Reserve's Flow of Funds report and are shown in Figure \ref{fig_z1netlending}.
-They indicate that the single largest source of credit over this period has been the commercial banks, followed by the Federal Mortgage pools (Fannie and Freddie Mae), and the Asset Backed Security issuers.
-(The Federal Mortgage Pools do not originate loans, they purchase loans from commercial lenders, and securitize them as bonds, so it is not clear if their total is an additional component to commercial bank lending, or a form of double counting. \footnote{One of the best explanations of the considerable intricacies of the American Mortgage Market, can be found at the online blog Calculated Risk, in a series of postings by the late Doris "Tanta" Dungey. \url{http://www.calculatedriskblog.com/2007/07/compleat-ubernerd.html}} )

-Commercial banks derive their ability to lend from the the amount of money they are able to attract in deposits, which they then use to create loans, retaining a portion of deposits in reserve to handle day to day requests for funds in what is essentially a form of statistical multiplexing between the amount of money kept on reserve, and daily transfer requirements.
-Increases in the total amount of commercial bank lending can consequently have two causes, an increase in the money supply leading to an increase in lending; or an increase in lending - which then results in an increase in the money supply as the loan principal is redeposited in the banking system.

-Any growth in the total credit supply from commercial bank lending within a single currency, can then either be the result of, or the cause of an increase in the money supply.
-It can also cause further increases.
-Theoretically however the money supply is held to be under the control of the central banks through their position as lender of last resort, and their control of the bank reserve requirements; and should either be relatively constant, or increase only under their control.

-Although the idea that loan supply increases lead to money supply increases is not unknown to Economics; Rochon \cite{rochon.2003} has an extensive discussion of the various debates that surround "Endogenous Credit"; it appears to be a matter of some controversy.
-What may be under appreciated, is that the exact relationship between the money and loan supplies from commercial banks and similar organisations, depends very critically on the precise implementation details of the banking system for any particular historical period and currency.
-These are known to have varied considerably over time and place, and sometimes even within a single currency, as can be seen currently within the Eurozone.